 Motorhome Wheels And The Effects of Winter

-It’s likely that your motorhome’s wheels experienced the same winter of discontent as we all did last winter.
+It’s likely that your motorhome wheels have experienced the same winter of discontent as we all did last winter.

 At this time of year, it’s understandable to want to forget the poor weather of last season but don’t be too hasty in pulling back the covers on your motorhome just yet.
 There are some important checks to make on your tyres before you begin any trips.